aminebdj/OpenYOLO3D/README.md

 ## Installation guide

-Kindly check [Installation guide](./docs/Installation.md) on how to setup the Conda environment.
+Kindly check [Installation guide](./docs/Installation.md) on how to setup the Conda environment and download the checkpoints.

 ## Data Preparation